BJGh/wastemap/README.md

 # WasteMap

-A ecology, sustainability app, written on Flutter.
+An ecology, sustainability app, written on Flutter.

 ## GreenCode Bootcamp 2023